-As shown in figure 2.A, the hammer candlestick pattern has a real body located at the upper end of its formation, usually void of an upper shadow, while a shooting star pattern forms a real body at the lower end of its range.
+As shown in figure 2.A, the hammer candlestick pattern has a real body at the upper end of its formation, usually void of an upper shadow.
+In contrast, a shooting star pattern forms a real body at the lower end of its range.

-The general rule of thumb for valid patterns are the upper and lower shadows should be at least twice the length of the real body.
+The general rule of thumb for valid patterns is the upper and lower shadows should be at least twice the length of the real body.
 The colour of the body is irrelevant.

-Similar to the dragonfly and gravestone doji candles, the hammer candlestick pattern offers cues in an oversold market, or in dip-buying scenarios, while the shooting star displays potential overbought signals at peaks/pullbacks.
+Similar to the dragonfly and gravestone doji candles, the hammer candlestick pattern offers cues in an oversold market or dip-buying scenarios.
+At the same time, the shooting star displays potential overbought signals at peaks/pullbacks.

 Traders tend to execute long positions upon price forming a breakout above the upper border of the hammer pattern.
 Conversely, short positions are generally employed after price violates the lower edge of shooting star patterns.
 Additional entry techniques involve setting pending orders at the mid-point of the candle’s range in order to attempt to catch a mild correction/pullback before price moves in favour.

 In figure 2.B, readers will note if a hammer pattern forms within a rising market, it is termed a hanging man, a potential bearish reversal candlestick pattern.
 The formation informs traders that although buyers drove price movement higher into the close, the initial sell-off (selling pressure) implies interest to the downside is perhaps increasing.